Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 And when we open a serial terminal in our computer to communicate with the device, the primary UART starts spitting out useful info.
-These are the commands I use to connect to each port as well as the first lines they spit out when you turn the router ON
+These are the commands I use to connect to each port as well as the first lines they send during the boot
+process:

 ![Boot Sequence](http://i.imgur.com/t43E8dm.jpg)

 ```
-[...]
 Please choose operation:
    3: Boot system code via Flash (default).
    4: Entr boot command line interface.